Luang Wichitwathakan

-Luang Wichitwathakan was prominently engaged in politics and the modernization of Thailand and was in his time the most important figure in the establishment of Thai national identity.
-He was the chief ideologue and creator of cultural campaigns during the pre-World War II military rule of Field Marshal Plaek Pibulsonggram, aimed at increasing the sense of nationalism of the Thais.
+Luang Wichitwathakan was prominently engaged in politics and the modernization of Thailand and was in his time the most important figure in the establishment of Thai nationalism and Thai identity.
+He was the chief ideologue and creator of cultural campaigns during the pre-World War II military rule of Field Marshal Plaek Pibulsonggram.

 Early life

-Wichitwathakan was born Kim Liang (Chinese: 金良), the son of a merchant in Uthai Thani Province.
+Wichitwathakan was born Kim Liang (Chinese: 金良), the son of a merchant in Uthai Thani province.
 According to a cousin, Wichitwathakan's paternal grandfather was Chinese.

-He received his primary education in a Buddhist temple school in Uthai Thani and continued the Buddhist education at Wat Mahathat in Bangkok where he excelled in Buddhist studies, reaching a high stage of Prien and graduating first in the kingdom.
-At the age of 16 years, he received royal award from King Vajiravudh for academic excellence.
+He received his primary education in a Buddhist temple school in Uthai Thani and continued the Buddhist education at Wat Mahathat in Bangkok where he excelled in Buddhist studies, graduating first in the kingdom.
+As a result, he received the certificate from King Vajiravudh.

-While still a monk in Wat Mahatat, Wichitwathakan wrote extensively in papers which he circulated among the monks.
+While still a monk in Wat Mahatat, Wichitwathakan's extensive writings were circulated among the monks.
 The papers were written in English, French, or German and were sometimes inflammatory regarding temple rules and regulations.
-This was finally stopped by the abbot, who prohibited the use of Western languages.
+The abbot put a stop to it by prohibiting the use of Western languages.